 - An exchange takes custody of your coins.
 You must withdraw your coins off the exchanges to an external wallet such as a hardware wallet in order to have complete control of your crypto.

-Covered in our best Canadian cryptocurrency exchanges article, Wealthsimple is great for beginners who want to purchase Bitcoin or Ethereum as simply as possible with one of the most reputable platforms in Canada.
+Covered in our best Canadian cryptocurrency exchanges article, Wealthsimple or Uphold are great for beginners who want to purchase Bitcoin or Ethereum as simply as possible with one of the most reputable platforms in Canada.

 Similar to Wealthsimple, payments giant Paypal started allowing its US customers to purchase cryptocurrency in 2020 and plans to expand this internationally in 2021.